FBI: Arizona cult leader had 20 wives, some as young as 9

 Bateman is also reported to have been a follower of Warren Jeffs, the former leader of FLDS who was ultimately charged with sexual assault of minors in three states.

-Jeffs denounced Bateman in a message sent to his followers from prison, KSAZ reported.
+Jeffs denounced Bateman in a message sent to his followers from prison, according to KSAZ.